Aahz101/choice-repo-project/README.txt

 As a potential customer, I want to access the company so that I may decide whether I want the company’s products/services or not.

 Acceptance Criteria:
-The website contains home, support, contact, and services pages.
+The website contains home, support, and services pages.
+Brief about-us about the owner